 How To Talk To Your Child About Sex

-Talking with your children about sex can be difficult but it is important.
+Talking with your tamariki about sex can be difficult but it is important.
 If you want to be involved in shaping your child's ideas and attitudes about sex, start these conversations early.

-Key points to remember about how to talk to your children about sex
+Key points about how to talk to your children about sex

-- many young people say they are doing this because adults are too embarrassed to answer the questions they have about sex
+• many young people say they are doing this because adults are too embarrassed to answer their questions about sex

-You can also check some advice about how to talk to your child about pornography
+You can also check some advice about how to talk to and support your teenager around pornography

 What resources are available to help me talk to young people about sex?